Microsoft/azure-docs.cs-cz/articles/machine-learning/data-science-virtual-machine/dsvm-secure-access-keys.md

 ```

-## <a name="assign-key-vault-access-permission-to-a-vm-principal"></a>Přiřazení oprávnění služby Key Vault k instančnímu objektu VM
+## <a name="assign-key-vault-access-permissions-to-a-vm-principal"></a>Přiřazení přístupových oprávnění Key Vault k objektu zabezpečení virtuálního počítače
 ```
 # Prerequisite: You have already created an empty Key Vault resource on Azure by using the Azure portal or Azure CLI.

-# Assign only get and set permission but not the capability to list the keys.
+# Assign only get and set permissions but not the capability to list the keys.
 az keyvault set-policy --object-id <Principal ID of the DSVM from previous step> --name <Key Vault Name> -g <Resource Group of Key Vault>  --secret-permissions get set
 ```